Career options for Education Researchers

 - ESRC/HEFCE guide to careers with quantitative methods

-- Social policy, social sciences and sociology careers (Careers Service publication)
+- Careers in social policy, social sciences and sociology (Careers Service publication -login required)

 - University of Oxford Guide to working for think tanks